DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 We will be need enable VNC server so we can access the Raspberry Pi full desktop environment using VNC viewer on our computer.
 In the `raspi-config` window scroll down to `Interface Options` using up-down keys and press enter.
 Scroll to the `VNC` option using up-down buttons and press enter.
 When prompted to enable it scroll to the `<Yes>` option using side arrow keys and press enter.
 A window to notify you VNC server has been enabled will pop up.
 Press enter to exit.

 ### Enabling GPIO
 Still in the `raspi-config` window, we will need to enable GPIO pins.
 Scroll down to `Interface Options`, press enter, scroll to the `Remote GPIO` option and press enter.
 When prompted to enable it scroll to the `<Yes>` option using side arrow keys and press enter.
-A window to notify you will pop up GPIO  has been enabled will pop up.
+A window to notify you GPIO has been enabled will pop up.
 Press enter to exit.

 To exit `(raspi-config)` select Finish using the 'sides' arrow keys and then press enter.